arcadelab/perphix/docs/collection.md

 ### PACS Export

 Sometimes, the Cios may not be accessible (because it is being used).
-In these cases, X-ray data can be obtained directly from PACS and de-identified using the PACS software.
+In these cases, X-ray data can be obtained and de-identified directly from the PACS system:

-1. On the PACS viewer, identify the procedure in question, often described as "Fluoro No Charge."
+1. On the hospital PACS viewer, identify the procedure in question, often described as "Fluoro No Charge."
-2. Select the "Export" button.
+2. Select the "Save" button.
 3. Select "DICOM" as the export format.
+This will save the data as a ZIP folder containing the data and a PACS viewer as an EXE file.
-4. Select "De-identify" as the export type.
+4. Once the export has finished, navigate to the folder where the data was saved.
+Use the "Move To" button to move the zip to the USB drive.
-5. Select "Export" to begin the export process.
-The export process may take several minutes.
-You can monitor the progress by following the same steps and selecting "See Status."
+5. Using the lab laptop, unzip the saved data on the USB drive.
+The zip

 TODO: update the above based on using the PACS export on the lab laptop.